pederespen/droid-tycoon-toolkit/README.md

 In the Droidex, each card shows the **highest variant you've collected**, falls back to the base portrait, and renders grayscale/dimmed until you've collected anything.

-### Known missing art

-The Droidex falls back to the next-best available portrait when a variant is missing.

-- **Iconic droids** (BB8, Mister Bones, IG-11 Marshal, DJ-R3X, CB-23) — base art
-  only; this is expected, since iconics don't have variant tiers.
-- **CB-23** — not released in-game yet, so its base portrait is a placeholder silhouette.